forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 In the New Testament Christ is represented by the Word of God.

 > **Who is Christ**?—**He is the only begotten Son of the living God**. **He is to the Father as a word that expresses the thought**,—***as a thought made audible***. **Christ is the word of God**.
 Christ said to Philip, “He that hath seen me, hath seen the Father.” **His words were the echo of God's words**.
 Christ was **the likeness of God**, the brightness of his glory, the express image of his person. [{EGW; YI June 28, 1894, par.
 9}](https://egwwritings.org/read?panels=p469.1512&index=0)

+> [!todo] TODO
+> Finish the new testament, and harmonize the revelation with the Holy Spirit, and angels